isomerpages/ura-lkywcp/index.md

     - infobar:
         title:
         subtitle:
-        description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation. \| [More info](/about-the-prize/)
+        description: A biennial international award that recognises outstanding cities in tackling urban challenges to bring about a holistic and sustained urban transformation.
-        button:
+        button: About the Prize
-        url:
+        url: /about-the-prize/
     - infopic:
         title: Shaping up post-pandemic cities
         subtitle: Article spotlight